 You can find a complete list of all the properties you can change in the wiki.

-The PHPCompatibility ruleset comes highly recommended.
-The PHPCompatibility sniffs are designed to analyse your code for cross-PHP version compatibility.
-Install it as a separate ruleset and either run it separately against your code or add it to your custom ruleset.
+Install either as a separate ruleset and either run it separately against your code or add it to your custom ruleset.

 Whichever way you run it, do make sure you set the

 testVersion determines for which PHP versions you will receive compatibility information.
 The recommended setting for this at this moment is

 5.2- to support the same PHP versions as WordPress Core supports.

 - PHPCompatibility: Sniffing your code for compatibility with specific PHP version(s)